Arturo Alessandri: Second administration

 The September Junta was not homogeneous, and quickly a progressive wing, headed by Marmaduke Grove and Carlos Ibáñez del Campo, developed contacts with the Comité Obrero Nacional and others labour organizations who advocated for Alessandri's return.
 This led to a coup in January 1925, directed by Colonel Grove who handed out the power to General Pedro Dartnell as interim president while waiting for Alessandri's return.
 Dartnell formed the January Junta, before retroceding the power to Alessandri on March 20, 1925.
 Alessandri had a new Constitution drafted, and approved by plebiscite by 134,421 voters on August 30.
 The Constitution, which was promulgated on September 18, 1925, reinforced presidential powers over the legislative.
 Furthermore, Alessandri created a Central Bank, initiating the first rupture with laissez faire policies.
+In February 1937, a law was passed that made the payment of a living wage to private employees mandatory.
+The scope of the country's Compulsory Social Insurance Act was also extended, while insurance for members of the national merchant marine was introduced.

 His second government began with the support of left-wing and radical groups.
 However, this second group began to distance itself from the President.
 In March 1925, Alessandri's government repressed a demonstration, leading to the Marusia massacre, soon followed by La Coruña massacre.
 This break with the working classes caused him to try to maintain a right-wing-radical alliance until 1937, when it took a turn towards the left.
 In order to face the threats of a coup, Alessandri relied on the republican forces, entrusted with repressing any intent to revolt and never to get involved in politics.
 They were created shortly before Alessandri's return, as a consequence of the civil movement.
 They functioned in secret and then publicly, marching in a great parade May 7, 1933, in front of the President, who saluted them.
 They auto-disbanded in 1936, having considered their mission complete.
 The President asked the Parliament on several opportunities for the state of constitutional exception, resulting in illegal actions, such as the famous burning of the Topaze Magazine issue No. 285, which depicted a caricature of Alessandri he considered offensive.

 That time was also marked by the appearance of new violent occurrences, such as the rural rebellion of Ránquil and their bloody repression, and the Nazi-inspired National Socialist Movement of Chile of Jorge González von Marées.
 In the economic sphere, the recovery of the crisis of 1929 was begun with the work of the Treasury Minister Gustavo Ross, a pragmatic liberal who implemented a "towards in" approach to growth.
 With respect to nitrates, he dissolved COSACH and created the COVENSA (Corporation of Nitrate and Iodine Sale), a multi-faceted distributor and not a producer.
 He balanced the fiscal deficit with new taxes and resumed payment of the external debt, with losses for holders of Chilean bonds.
 When they reached a surplus, they focused on public works.
 The construction of the National Stadium in Santiago, inaugurated in December 1938, stands out.